trifectatechfoundation/trifectatech-website/content/blog/zlib-rs-performance.md

 The `compress_ng` and `compress_rs` functions are equivalent, except that they import the implementation of their respective library.
 Both are linked in statically.

 The zlib-rs implementation relies heavily on instructions that are specific to your CPU.
-To make make use of these instructions, and let the compiler optimize with the assumption that the instructions will exist, it is important to pass the `target-cpu=native` flag.
+To make use of these instructions, and let the compiler optimize with the assumption that the instructions will exist, it is important to pass the `target-cpu=native` flag.
 The most convenient way of specifying this flag is in a `.cargo/config.toml` file like so:

 ```toml
 [build]